Connect With Us

 Symptoms

 If you have any questions, please feel free to contact our office located in Lehi, UT .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Patients who have experienced an Achilles tendon injury are often aware of the severe pain and discomfort this can cause.
 It can occur from repetitive irritation, or from a sudden injury.
 Additionally, wearing shoes that do not fit correctly, or having an abnormal foot structure may contribute to the onset of this type of injury.
 The symptoms that are often associated with this condition can consist of extreme tenderness in the heel, calf, and ankle, and it can be difficult to walk.
 It is beneficial to consult with a podiatrist if you have endured an Achilles tendon injury.
 A podiatrist can guide you toward the right treatments for you.